Rouslan/NTracer/doc/ntracer.rst

         If the scene has been locked by a :py:class:`.render.Renderer`, this function will raise an exception instead.

-        :param fov: The new field of vision in radians.
+        :param number fov: The new field of vision in radians.

+    .. py:method:: set_max_reflect_depth(depth)

+        Set the value of :py:attr:`max_reflect_depth`.

+        If the scene has been locked by a :py:class:`.render.Renderer`, this function will raise an exception instead.

+        :param integer depth: The new value.

     .. py:attribute:: fov